I'm one of the Coders who browse and enjoy the content on this site.

 What I look for in a movie

 - Watchability.
 Does the player find something interesting to do during auto-scrolling levels?
-In SNES Super Mario World (USA) "96-exit" by Fabian in 1:21:29.63, SNES Super Demo World: The Legend Continues (USA v1.1) "120-exit" by Chef Stef in 2:08:01.68, and SNES Super Mario All-Stars: Super Mario Bros.
-3 (USA) "Playaround" by Genisto in 1:06:46.28 not only isn't auto-scrolling boring, the auto-scrolling levels are some of the most entertaining levels present in the runs.
+In SNES Super Mario World (USA) "96 exits" by Fabian in 1:21:29.63, SNES Super Demo World: The Legend Continues (USA v1.1) "120 exits" by Chef Stef in 2:08:01.68, and SNES Super Mario All-Stars: Super Mario Bros.
+3 (USA) "playaround" by Genisto in 1:06:46.28 not only isn't auto-scrolling boring, the auto-scrolling levels are some of the most entertaining levels present in the runs.
 Does the player in general try to move in a more entertaining manner?
 Example: NES Super Mario Bros.
 (JPN/USA PRG0) "warpless" by HappyLee in 18:41.7's 6-2.
 The opposite of this would be TASing a game which makes a lot of annoying sounds or flashes a lot, see this rejected submission: #2809: Fladdermus's DS Point Blank DS "highest score" in 05:35.84.

 - Innovation.
 Presenting some novel ideas which weren't present in previous movies.
 See how NES Castlevania (USA PRG1) by Phil.
 Côté & Morrison in 11:20.5, NES Super Mario Bros.
 2 (USA,PRG0) by Sleepz in 07:54.23, SNES Super Metroid (JPN/USA) "no X-Ray glitch" by Taco & Kriole in 38:41.52 each added something new to the table compared to their predecessor runs for the same game.
 Each of their predecessors also added something new over their predecessors which normal players would never think of.

 - Timing.
 Did the player set up something to have it complete exactly when it was needed?
-SNES Lemmings (USA v1.1) by Lord Tom in 1:03:04.45 is a great example of this.
+SNES Lemmings (USA v1.1) "all levels" by Lord Tom in 1:03:04.45 is a great example of this.
 Various tasks are started by one Lemming, and completed the instant another Lemming requires it.
 Or see firing in the various Super Mario Bros runs (especially 3), where a shot is fired to hit an enemy exactly when it appears on screen.

 - Items.
 Collecting and managing items with great precision and shock value.
 Were in your face items avoided?
 Were items hard to obtain collected without wasting time?
 Such as avoiding the coins over the pits in 8-1 of Super Mario Bros and collecting the four in a row coins in 4-1.
 If items are tallied at level end, are they thrown away before the level finishes?
 See NES Castlevania (USA PRG1) by Phil.
 Côté & Morrison in 11:20.5 for a good example of this.
 How effectively did the player use the resources provided to them?
 Did they complete the level with exactly one energy bar left?
 Did they get just enough refills to match their exact need?
 See the various Mega Man runs (especially NES ones) for good examples.